A Better Test of Choice Overload: An Application to Experimental Data

 \subsection{Analysis}

-We next ask whether the data we collected are suggestive of choice overload by conducting tests in roughly increasing order of presumed power.

-First, we establish that existing approaches would be unlikely to identify choice overload in our data set.
-The empirical frequency of default choice in the grand set, $\hat{p}_{d}(X)$, was $22.3\%$.
-The analogous empirical frequency across all subsets was $70.7\%$ and therefore considerably higher.
-A simple comparison of means would not reveal choice overload, but also masks extreme heterogeneity across choice items.
-A random selection of a single smaller set would also be unlikely to reveal choice overload. $23$ of $78$ small choice sets had default choice frequency below $22.3\%$, only 12 of which were significantly so at the 5\% level (without controlling for multiple comparisons).
+We test for choice overload in roughly increasing order of presumed test power.\footnote{To showcase applicability of our methods to the data structure that we assumed, we ignore some features of our data at hand, namely that we observed precise choices and that we have several choices per subject, although we do consider the effect of the latter on sampling uncertainty.} First, classic tests from the literature would be unlikely to find evidence of choice overload.
+The frequency of default choice in the grand set was $22\%$; the analogous frequency across all subsets was $71\%$.
+A simple comparison of means would, therefore, not reveal choice overload, and a random selection of a single smaller set would also be unlikely to do so -- only 15 of 78 (19\%) small sets have default choice significantly below the grand set's.

-In a next step, we use the finite sample test to ask whether any of those $23$ frequencies is significantly below the analogous frequency in the grand choice set, taking into account sampling uncertainty.
-Strikingly, the answer is yes: The p-value against the null hypothesis that the grand choice default frequency is lowest is $.00003$, and $5$ choice items are significantly below it at the $5\%$-level, where the p-values and significance levels just reported reflect Bonferroni adjustment across $78$ tests.\footnote{The choice sets alluded to are numbers $(9,11,20,32,74)$ in order of appearance in Table \ref{choice_sets_table}.} Similarly, the asymptotic test of the Min bound yields a p-value that we could not distinguish from $0$ in $B=100000$ Monte Carlo simulations.
-Hence we find strong evidence of choice overload using this approach.
+Next, we use the finite sample test to ask whether any single default frequency is significantly below the one in the grand choice set, taking into account sampling uncertainty and multiple testing.
+Strikingly, the answer is yes: After Bonferroni adjustment, the p-value against the null hypothesis that the grand choice set default probability is lowest is $.00003$, and $5$ choice items are significantly lower at the $5\%$-level.
+Similarly, the asymptotic test of the Min bound yields a p-value that we could not distinguish from $0$ in $B=10000$ Monte Carlo simulations.
+Hence, we find strong evidence of choice overload using this approach.

-We next apply the test explained in Section \ref{sec:RUM_test} to see if our data is consistent with RUM.
-At a Monte Carlo replication size of $B=10000$, the p-value against the null hypothesis that data were generated by a RUM equals $0$.
-This extremely strong rejection comes with a caveat: the p-value against all but the grand choice set equals $.005$.
+We next test consistency with RUM.
+At a Monte Carlo replication size of $B=10000$, the p-value equals $0$ as well.
+This strong rejection comes with a caveat: The p-value against all but the grand choice set equals $.005$.
 Therefore, ``the data are consistent with RUM except that default choice from $X$ is too frequent" is not an appropriate description of our findings.
-However, this leaves open the possibility that choice overload had an effect already in some of the smaller choice sets.
+However, this leaves open the possibility that, contrary to our own prior, choice overload had an effect in some of the smaller choice sets.